20+ Best QA (Quality Assurance) Engineer Interview Questions

 19. When you have doubts about a particular project, what is your approach to taking it on?

-First and foremost, a decent quality assurance engineer with doubts about a project should clear the air by reading through the available application “help” file and artifacts.
+First and foremost, a decent quality assurance engineer with doubts about a project should clear the air by reading through the available application “help” files and artifacts.
 If there are still doubts after this step, I would ask a supervisor or senior member of the development team for assistance.
 Engineering and development is very much a team effort, and all members involved need to communicate with each other and provide their skills to each other for optimum product results.
 I would also ask the appropriate business analyst about whatever doubts I may have, as well as the senior project manager and stakeholders.

 20. Describe how you determine what software elements or pieces require a specific amount of testing.